AlejandroArbelaez21/simple_shell/README.md

 ## Description

-In this project we will create our own shell
+In this project we will create our own shell, that is an sh-compatible command language interpreter that executes commands read from the standard input or from a file.

 ## File contents